Welcome from the Program Director

 - Our community mental health center, Kalamazoo Community Mental Health & Substance Abuse Services, provides our residents with exposure to patients who are chronically and persistently ill.

 - A rich didactic program: We have a very strong didactic program and protected time for you to attend your educational sessions.
 These sessions serve to build an excellent knowledge base and a foundation for the in-training and written board exams.
 We also have designated exam prep sessions which span 10 months of the year.

 - We’re serious about psychotherapy training: We are strongly committed to providing you with excellent training in psychotherapy, with the primary modalities being supportive, psychodynamic, and cognitive-behavioral therapy.

 - Little travel required: Be sure to examine the travel requirements of other programs.
-The majority of your clinical experiences in our program are on the Borgess Medical Center campus and all other required experiences are within a 10-minute drive.
+The majority of your clinical experiences in our program are on the Borgess Medical Center campus and most other required experiences are within a 10-minute drive.
 Traffic is light and parking spaces are easy to find.

 - We are a smaller program: Our smaller program size affords us the opportunity to provide you with personalized attention in a learning environment that is both challenging and friendly.

 - We care about your well-being: Although you will have a rigorous learning experience here, we have taken steps to keep your stress manageable to ensure that you have time for a personal life.